WangPengCV/JammingForSemiflexibleFiber/README.md

 # JammingForSemiflexibleFiber
-This projetor investigate the jamming phenomeno for semiflexible fiber:  the phsical property of the fiber mainly includeing aspect ratio, flexibility, surface friction coefficient and shape
+This projet investigate the jamming phenomeno for semiflexible fiber:  the phsical property of the fiber mainly includeing aspect ratio, flexibility, surface friction coefficient and shape